betterscientificsoftware/python-for-hpc/_posts/2020-06-24-python-packages-and-spack.md

         buildable: False
 ```

-It is also recommended to use `packages.yaml` for other build tools (eg. cmake) and the MPI libraries for your system.
+It is also recommended to use `packages.yaml` to specify the MPI libraries for your system.
 To see the concretized specification (and which packages are already installed):

     spack spec --install-status py-libensemble